-The offer could be no strings attached (i.e, you can use them as an insurance), or "a university may stipulate that their offer is only unconditional if you make them your firm choice," writes Sarah Jardine, Professional Development Officer at UCAS.
+Unconditional offers can be 'no strings attached' or "a university may stipulate that their offer is only unconditional if you make them your firm choice," writes UCAS adviser Mark Newman.

-What should you do if you’ve received an unconditional offer?
+What should you do if you get an unconditional offer?

 “Do be aware that some graduate schemes also ask for a minimum number of UCAS points or a set of grades as well,” says Pro Crastination.
 By not trying your best at A-level, you could be doing yourself a disservice in the future.